PattyHarris/Bootcamp-Week18-localreviews/README.md

 2. As in past projects, add 'lib/data.js'.
 Add the 'getItems' function to return the items sorted by their rating (currently all 0).
 3. In 'pages/index.js', call 'getItems' from 'getServerSideProps' - add the props as input to the 'Home' page.
 4. Now, instead of displaying the hard coded data, display the data from the database ('pages/index.js').

+## Create the Single Item Page

+1. Add a 'getItem' function to 'lib/data.js'.
+2. To handle the item display, create the 'pages/[id].js'.
+And as with 'pages/index.js', the data is setup in the 'getServerSideProps'.
+The 'getServerSideProps' accepts the 'params' data to allow access to the dynamic route ID parameter.
+To test, use 'http://localhost:3000/8', where '8' is the ID for the item.
+3. In 'pages/index.js', refactor to add links to each of the items.
+The current tailwind uses 'a' instead of 'li', which removes the numbering - but Flavio doesn't think the number is necessary.
+4. Refactor the rating shown 'pages/[id].js' so that if there is no rating, e.g. the value is 0, we don't show a rating.
+5. Ratings range from 1 to 5 and if exist are shown with the star emoji.
+There's some odd calculations and ...Array usage to show the stars.
+From the tutorial: "This is because we’ll store ratings as integers to avoid dealing with decimals.
+So if the rating is '4' because it has 2 reviews, one '5' and one '3', in the database we’ll see '40'."